How much pre-training is enough to discover a good subnetwork?: Related work

 Many variants have been proposed for both structured \citep{eie, conv_filt_prune, net_slimming, provable_subnetworks} and unstructured \citep{rigl, how_lth_wins, lth, deep_comp} pruning.
 Generally, structured pruning, which prunes entire channels or neurons of a network instead of individual weights, is considered more practical, as it can achieve speedups without leveraging specialized libraries for sparse computation.
 Existing pruning criterion include the norm of weights \citep{conv_filt_prune, net_slimming}, feature reconstruction error \citep{he_pruning, thinet, log_pruning, nisp}, or even gradient-based sensitivity measures \citep{sipping_nn, preserve_grad_flow, discrim_prune}.
-While most pruning methodologies perform backward elimination of neurons within the network \citep{lth, stable_lth, net_slimming, rethink_pruning, nisp}, some recent research has focused on forward selection structured pruning strategies \citep{provable_subnetworks, log_pruning, discrim_prune}.
-We adopt greedy forward selection within this work, as it has been previously shown to yield superior performance in comparison to greedy backward elimination.
+While most pruning methodologies perform backward elimination of neurons within the network \citep{lth, stable_lth, net_slimming, rethink_pruning, nisp}, some recent research has focused on forward selection structured pruning strategies \citep{provable_subnetworks, log_pruning, discrim_prune}. \textit{We adopt greedy forward selection within this work, as it has been previously shown to yield superior performance in comparison to greedy backward elimination, and it is a simple algorithm to apply.}

+Empirical analysis of pruning techniques has inspired associated theoretical developments.
+Several works have derived bounds for the performance and size of subnetworks discovered in randomly-initialized networks \citep{pruning_is_all_you_need, log_pruning_is_all_you_need, subset_lth}.
+Other theoretical works analyze pruning via greedy forward selection \citep{provable_subnetworks, log_pruning}.
+In addition to enabling analysis with respect to subnetwork size, pruning via greedy forward selection was shown to work well in practice for large-scale architectures and datasets.
+Some findings from these works apply to randomly-initialized networks given proper assumptions \citep{provable_subnetworks, pruning_is_all_you_need, log_pruning_is_all_you_need, subset_lth}, \emph{but, to the best of our knowledge, no work yet analyzes how different levels of pre-training impact the performance of pruned networks from a theoretical perspective.}